usds/us-forms-system/docs/building-a-form/common-definitions.md

 ### Social Security Number

-A social security number with default label text and validation.
-This is an object.
+A US social security number field with validation.

 ![Three social security fields, one unselected, one selected, and one with invalid data](../images/definitions/ssn.png)

 ```js